trans-travel/trans-travel/us/ks.md

 See the [USA TSA](../notes/tsa.md) document.

+ * It is illegal to use a bathroom that does not match your sex assigned at birth in Kansas airports.

 ## Jails / Prisons

  * Trans women would be required to be housed with men